 However, graduates who attend the College's annual Commencement and students who live close enough to take an exam or meet with an advisor at the College are able to enjoy the beauty of the College's buildings and environment.
 In creating its campus over the years, the College has restored several historic buildings and has built a new one.

 Thomas Edison State College moved to Trenton in 1979 and established its headquarters in the Kelsey Building, built in 1911 and one of the architectural landmarks of the city.
 Since that time, the College has been active in restoring several historic buildings of downtown Trenton,preserving the essence of the city's legendary past and stimulating economic development.

 From the Kelsey Building on West State Street, the campus expands west, to five restored mid-19th-century brick townhouses adjoining the Kelsey Building.
 Farther down West State Street is the early-20th-century Kuser Mansion.
-These buildings, all listed on the National Register of Historic Places, are complemented by the modern Academic Center and the newly constructed Canal Banks Building, both located a block north, on West Hanover Street.
+These buildings, all part of the State House Historic District that is listed on the National Register of Historic Places, are complemented by the modern Academic Center and the newly constructed Canal Banks Building, both located a block north, on West Hanover Street.